2001-Thu Feb 23 13:49:58 MST 2017

 stools usually return to normal.

-cats are given probiotics preemptively, such as before
+dogs and cats are given probiotics preemptively, such as before

 boarding or during a diet change, to help prevent a bacterial imbalance.
 In most cases, probiotics are administered after the onset of diarrhea and discontinued once the issue is resolved.
 Probiotics may also be recommended for dogs and